 A good sign that I’m experiencing the energy of this archetype in a constructive manner is when it helps me keep in touch with my truth and remain loyal to my values without having to demonize the other.
 At that moment, my strength comes from my conviction and my commitment towards myself rather than being focused on an external battle with an enemy.
-The focus and motivation stay inwardly, the external act becomes an opportunity to experience truthfulness.
+The focus and motivation stay inwardly.

 The rebel reconnects me again and again with my authentic self.
 Every step I take in life follows my inner voice, which guides me on my path, showing me ways in which I can explore my uniqueness.